Home inspection: What's included and not?

 Be sure you are comfortable with your choice of home inspector.
 They are extremely important and can help you detect and avoid major pitfalls in the home buying process.

 - Talk to your real estate professional.
 They may be able to recommend a home inspector that they have worked with in the past and trust.

 - Ask friends and family.
 If you know anyone who has recently gone through the home buying process, they may have a good recommendation.

-Be sure to educate yourself about the process and find a home inspector you can trust.
+Educate yourself and have a clear understanding of the home inspection process and find a licensed home inspector you can trust.